-Enhance your enjoyment of great music with Symphony Nova Scotia’s free new “Symphony 101” classes!
-Learn about music, orchestras, composers, and more in a relaxed, accessible format at the new Halifax Central Library.
+Enhance your enjoyment of great music with Symphony Nova Scotia’s free “Symphony 101” classes!
+Learn about music, orchestras, composers, and more in a relaxed, accessible format at the Halifax Central Library.

-Classes will be led by well known music lecturer Adrian Hoffman, a Dalhousie University instructor and former CBC Radio host.
+Classes are led by well known music lecturer Adrian Hoffman, a Dalhousie University instructor and former CBC Radio host.
 Each class will also feature Symphony Nova Scotia musicians, who will give up close and personal perspectives on their instruments and their roles as professional musicians.

 All classes are one hour long, and free of charge for all ages.

 Sunday, Sept.
 16, 2018 • 2 pm • Paul O’Regan Hall, Halifax Central Library

 Back by popular demand, I will be joined by Symphony Nova Scotia trumpet player Curtis Dietz.
 We will continue to talk about the brass section of an orchestra and how it interacts with all the other instruments, providing colour and drama to orchestral music.

 Saturday, Jan.
 26, 2019 • 2 pm • Paul O’Regan Hall, Halifax Central Library

 Symphony Nova Scotia Bassoon Chris Palmer returns to Symphony 101, but this time as a composer/arranger!
 Hear the longtime composer talk about the creative process in Composing for a Symphony Orchestra.
 Where does a composer get his ideas and how does she or he decide who does what?